D-o-d-o-x/fancy_rl/README.md

   <br><br>
 </h1>

 Fancy RL is a minimalistic and efficient implementation of Proximal Policy Optimization (PPO) and Trust Region Policy Layers (TRPL) using primitives from [torchrl](https://pypi.org/project/torchrl/).
 Future plans include implementing Soft Actor-Critic (SAC).
-This library focuses on providing clean and understandable code while leveraging the powerful functionalities of torchrl.
+This library focuses on providing clean, understandable code and reusable modules while leveraging the powerful functionalities of torchrl.
 We provide optional integration with wandb.

 ## Installation